DorinCucu/terraform/README.md

 3. Transform openssh key into ppk(used for putty) with this cmd puttygen C:\Users\%username%\.ssh\vm_key  -o vm_key.ppk or manually using puttygen.exe

 Run Commands:
-terraform init
+terraform init/
-terraform plan
+terraform plan/
-terraform apply
+terraform apply/